Welcome to Voijer Birmans breeders and kittens page.

 Here is Farmuthi at his first show weekend.
 He enjoyed being in the hotel and adapted to being shown easily.
 He even made a final in Judge Russell Webb’s AB Kitten Final!

-CH Voijer's Lady Luck, aka Lady, chocolate tabby point
+GC Voijer's Lady Luck, aka Lady, chocolate tabby point